Arrangements of Spheres and Projective Spaces: Introduction

 \section{Introduction}

-An arrangement of hyperplanes is a finite set $\A$ consisting of codimension $1$ subspaces of $\R^l$.
-These hyperplanes and their intersections induce a stratification of $\R^l$.
-The strata (or faces) form a poset (face poset) when ordered by inclusion and the set of all possible intersections forms a poset ordered by reverse inclusion.
-These posets contain important combinatorial information about the arrangement.
-An important topological object associated with an arrangement $\A$ is the \emph{complexified complement} $M(\A)$.
-It is the complement of the union of the complexified hyperplanes in $\C^l$.
-One of the aspects of the theory of arrangements is to understand the interaction between the combinatorial data of an arrangement and the topology of this complement.
-For example, the cohomology ring of the complement is completely determined by the intersection data.
-A pioneering result by Salvetti \cite{sal1} states that the homotopy type of the complement is determined by the face poset.
+An arrangement of hyperplanes is a finite set $\A$ consisting of codimension-$1$ subspaces of $\R^l$.
+These hyperplanes and their intersections induce a polyhedral stratification of $\R^l$.
+The combinatorial information of an arrangement $\A$ is contained in two posets, namely, the \textit{face poset} which consists of all the strata and the \textit{intersection poset} which contains all possible intersections of hyperplanes in $\A$.
+A topological space associated with $\A$, denoted $M(\A)$, is the complement of the union of the complexified hyperplanes in $\C^l$.
+It is an open submanifold of $\C^l$ with the homotopy type of a finite-dimensional CW complex \cite[Section 5.1]{orlik92}.
+The study of this complement was initiated in the works of Fox and Neuwirth, Arnol'd, Brieskorn and Deligne in the $60$'s and $70$'s (see \cite[Section 5.1]{orlik92}).
+One of the aspects of the theory of arrangements is to understand the interaction between the combinatorial data of an arrangement and the topology of $M(\A)$.
+For example, the cohomology ring of the complement, known as the \textit{Orlik-Solomon algebra} is completely determined by the intersection data \cite[Section 5.4]{orlik92}.
+A pioneering result by Salvetti in \cite{sal1} states that the homotopy type of the complement is determined by the face poset.

-A generalization of hyperplane arrangements was introduced by the author in \cite{deshpande_thesis11}.
-Where a study of arrangements of codimension $1$ submanifolds in a smooth manifold was initiated.
-In this paper we focus on a particular example of sphere arrangements.
-Apart from applying general theorems we prove some new results which are specific to arrangements of spheres.
+A generalization of hyperplane arrangements was introduced by the author in \cite{deshpande_thesis11} where a study of arrangements of codimension-$1$ submanifolds in a smooth manifold was initiated.
+In this paper we focus on a particular example: arrangements of spheres.
+Given a smooth sphere $S^l$ we consider a finite collection of codimension-$1$ sub-spheres, denoted by $\A$, which satisfy reasonably nice conditions.
+For example, these sub-spheres are tamely embedded, their intersections are hyperplane-like and they induce a stratification of the ambient sphere such that all the strata are contractible.
+Consequently, one can define face and intersection posets in this context.
+The topological space associated with such a collection is the complement of the union of tangent bundles of these sub-spheres in $TS^l$.
+We call this space the \textit{tangent bundle complement} and denote it by $M(\A)$.
+We ask the same question, to what extent does the combinatorics of $\A$ help determine the topology of $M(\A)$ ?